kickstartcoding/debug_trainer_app/README.md

 Debugging Practice is an app that can randomly add bugs to files so that people learning to program can practice debugging those bugs in a context where they can get hints and help and where the bugs can be automatically removed if they can't figure them out.

+## How do I use it?

+Download the latest release on [the releases page](https://github.com/kickstartcoding/debug_trainer_app/releases) and start it up!

 ## Stack

 Debugging Practice runs on the [Tauri](https://tauri.studio) platform using a front-end composed mainly of Elm code with a bit of Typescript to tie it together.